 First off, the U.S Food and Drug Administration (FDA) monitors and regulates pharmaceutical prenatal vitamins.
-This means that expecting mothers can rest easy knowing the quality of pharmaceutical grade products.
+This means that expecting mothers can rest easy knowing the quality of pharmaceutical-grade products.

 Iron supports the baby’s growth and development and may help prevent iron deficiency anemia in pregnant women (4,5).
 Many pregnant women experience iron deficiency anemia, notably during the third trimester – a particularly important time to maintain healthy iron levels as this is when the total demand for iron increases as maternal stores are drawn upon by the fetus (4,6).
 Be sure that your prenatal vitamin contains iron, in a relatively high absorbable form, to help limit stomach upset, nausea, or constipation.

 Docosahexaenoic acid (DHA) is an Omega-3 essential fatty acid (EFA) that may serve as a primary building block for the healthy development of the brain, eyes, cells, and nervous system (7-11).
-There is concern, however, that DHA derived from large fish including shark and swordfish, contains contaminants such as mercury and PCBs.
+There is a concern, however, that DHA derived from large fish, including shark and swordfish, contains contaminants such as mercury and PCBs.
 Be sure that your DHA supplement is made with highly purified fish oil to help eliminate these concerns.
-Most prenatal vitamins do not include DHA, but it’s highly recommend to take an additional, pregnancy-safe fish oil supplement.
+Most prenatal vitamins do not include DHA, but it’s highly recommended to take an additional, pregnancy-safe fish oil supplement.

 Folic acid, or folate, is one of the most essential nutrients you can take to protect the health of your baby.
 It may help lessen the risk of neural tube defects (NTDs), including spina bifida (1-3,12).
-In order to effectively raise folic acid levels to help protect from potential birth defects, women should ideally take folic acid daily for at least one month before conception, and daily while they are pregnant (1-3).
+To effectively raise folic acid levels to help protect from potential birth defects, women should ideally take folic acid daily for at least one month before conception, and daily while they are pregnant (1-3).

 - Czeizel AE, Dudás I, Paput L, Bánhidy F. Prevention of neural-tube defects with periconceptional folic acid, methylfolate, or multivitamins?
 Ann Nutr Metab.
 2011;58(4):263–271.